Health agencies’ credibility at risk after week of blunders

 Then, on Saturday, Trump fired off a Twitter blast aimed at the “deep state, or whoever, over at the FDA.”

-Pressure from Health Secretary Azar also ratcheted up ahead of the FDA’s Sunday authorization, the person familiar with the discussions said.
+Pressure from Azar also ratcheted up ahead of the FDA’s Sunday authorization, the person familiar with the discussions said.

 HHS did not respond to questions about whether Azar pressed the FDA.
-Instead a spokeswoman referred to recent interviews in which Azar denied politics influenced the decision.
+Instead a spokesperson referred to recent interviews in which Azar denied politics influenced the decision.

 Events surrounding the FDA’s plasma decision resembled the agency’s March authorization of hydroxychloroquine, the anti-malaria drug vigorously promoted by Trump.